pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 Run ```npm run dev``` and press *Play* to check everything is done right and still works.

 Now, in the same place where you have *MyModule.js*, create a file, named *MyModule.test.js*.
 There is a convention in JavaScript world to put the test file near the tested one.
+It's very handy.
 Put the following contents into *MyModule.test.js*
 ```js
 import { asyncFunction } from './MyModule';